The noise barrier and the large signal bias of the Lasso and other convex estimators: Introduction

 Let us summarize some important questions raised in the above introduction. \begin{enumerate} \item How to generalize bias and variance to convex penalized estimators \eqref{hbeta} that are nonlinear?
 If these quantities can be generalized to nonlinear estimators such as the Lasso in sparse linear regression, how is the choice of tuning parameters related to a bias/variance trade-off? \item How large is the prediction error of the Lasso when the tuning parameter is smaller than the thresholds \eqref{universal-lambda} and \eqref{universal-p/s}?
 Does $\ell_1$ regularization present a minimal penalty phenomenon such as that observed in $\ell_0$ regularization in \cite{birge2007minimal}? \item What are necessary conditions on the design matrix to obtain fast rates of convergence for the Lasso?
 The RE and compatibility conditions are known to be sufficient, but are they necessary? \item Is it possible to quantify, for a given design matrix, how the correlations impact the prediction performance of the Lasso? \end{enumerate}

 \Cref{sec:nb,sec:lsb} define two quantities, the noise barrier and the large signal bias, that will be useful to describe the performance of convex regularized estimators of the form \eqref{hbeta}. \Cref{sec:compatibility-necessary} establishes that, due to the large signal bias, the compatibility condition is necessary to achieve fast prediction rates. \Cref{sec:lasso-noise-barrier} studies the performance of the Lasso estimator for tuning parameters smaller than \eqref{universal-lambda} and \eqref{universal-p/s}.
-In particular, \Cref{sec:lasso-noise-barrier} describe a phase transition and a bias/variance trade-off around a critical tuning parameter smaller than \eqref{universal-p/s}.
-In \Cref{sec:data-driven-lambda}, we consider data-driven tuning parameters and show that the lower bounds induced by the large scale bias and the noise barrier also hold for estimators \eqref{hbeta} with a random, possibly data-driven choice of tuning parameter.
+In particular, \Cref{sec:lasso-noise-barrier} describe a phase transition and a bias/variance trade-off around a critical tuning parameter slightly smaller than \eqref{universal-p/s} (see \Cref{subsec_43_critical}).
 Finally, \Cref{sec:nuclear} extends some results on the Lasso to nuclear norm penalization in low-rank matrix estimation.